joseorono/easy-vcf-editor/docs/multi-contact.md

 ## 5. Repository — `src/db/queries.ts`

 A static-method class wrapping all table access (mirrors the sibling's `PaletteDBQueries`).
-Timestamps and denorm fields are stamped here, never by callers.
+Timestamps and denorm fields are stamped here, never by callers. **All IndexedDB reads and writes should go through this typed `ContactDBQueries` layer; components should never call `db.contacts` directly, so the row shape, indexes, and timestamps stay correct at compile time.**

 ```ts
 import { db } from "@/db/main";